No products in the cart.

 What are the differences between NAWRB and other associations?

-NAWRB is the only housing economy trade association exclusively representing professional women and women-owned businesses.
+NAWRB is the only housing and real estate ecosystem trade association exclusively representing professional women and women-owned businesses.
 Other groups focus on specific minorities, individual women or allow general memberships.
-NAWRB maintains a focus for its membership base for all women in the real estate industry.
-Diverse employee demographics of a given business are a positive indicator a business’s commitment to women and minorities and is in itself a noble goal that NAWRB supports.
-However, to qualify for set-asides or be certified, a company must be women-owned and operated.
-Therefore, NAWRB’s certified businesses must meet this criteria.
+NAWRB maintains a focus for its membership base for all women in the housing and real estate ecosystem.
+Because allies are important in this cause, we have opened our membership to men.

 Do you assign listings?

 To date, NAWRB does not assign listings directly to its members.
 However, NAWRB works in conjunction with major outsourcers and other REO and short sale businesses to provide no-cost referrals to our members.
 Our referral system takes several different forms each dependent on the needs of asset management firms; however, members always receive notification when their contact information was provided to a firm looking to list and REO or short sale with a women-owned firm in their market area.